annashipman/annashipman.github.io/_posts/2018-08-03-switching-spa-to-https.md

 OpenSSL 0.9.8e-fips-rhel5 01 Jul 2008
 ````

-Essentially, the version of `curl` bundled with OpenSSL doesn't allow copying over HTTPS.
+Essentially, the version of OpenSSL that `curl` was using doesn't allow copying over HTTPS.

 Unfortunately, with shared hosting, there's nothing I can do about that.
 I can't upgrade OpenSSL, and I certainly can't rebundle `curl` and whatever `file_get_contents` is using.

 The only solution to allow publishing using the current method was to allow the site to be served as HTTPS and HTTP.

 This meant I had to change the settings on Cloudflare to no longer be "always use HTTPS", which also means that I couldn't use [HSTS](https://www.owasp.org/index.php/HTTP_Strict_Transport_Security_Cheat_Sheet).
-This was very annoying as it meant I then had to reply on the user to try to use HTTPS in order to protect themselves.
+This was very annoying as it meant I then had to rely on the user to try to use HTTPS in order to protect themselves.
 On the plus side, it did allow me to publish the content again rather than an empty string.

 ## Fixing the CSS